Cherreads

 Chapter 3 - The Weight of a Sword

-Smoke clouded the ceiling of the small kitchen, thick and stinging.
-Ravon wiped his tearing red eyes with the back of a soot-stained sleeve and fed another log into the cast-iron stove.
-Wood popped violently in the firebox.
-Atop the iron grate, a heavy metal pot of water finally began to roll into a furious, bubbling boil.
+The smoke clouded the ceiling of the kitchen, thick and stinging.
+Ravon wiped his tearing red eyes and fed another log into the cast-iron stove.
+Wood popped in the firebox.
+Atop the iron grate, a metal pot of water finally began to roll into a furious, bubbling boil.

 The entire house felt like a coiled spring.